lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-adding-users.md

     * Click **Upload**.

-   If you added users to the default product profile, that is, Assets Brand Portal, a welcome email is sent to the email ID of the users you added.
-The invited users can access Brand Portal by clicking the link in the welcome email and signing in using an Adobe ID.
+   If you added users to the default product profile, that is, [!DNL Brand Portal], a welcome email is sent to the email ID of the users you added.
+The invited users can access [!DNL Brand Portal] by clicking the link in the welcome email and signing in using an [!UICONTROL Adobe ID].
 For more information, see [First-time login experience](../using/brand-portal-onboarding.md).

    Users added to a custom or a new product profile do not receive email notifications.

 ## Provide administrator privileges to users {#provide-administrator-privileges-to-users}

-You can provide the system administrator or the product administrator privilege to a Brand Portal user.
-Do not provide other administrative rights available in Admin Console, such as product profile administrator, user group administrator, and support administrator.
+You can provide the system administrator or the product administrator privilege to a [!DNL Brand Portal] user.
+Do not provide other administrative rights available in [!UICONTROL Admin Console], such as product profile administrator, user group administrator, and support administrator.
 To know more about these roles, see [Administrative roles](https://helpx.adobe.com/enterprise/using/admin-roles.html).

 >[!NOTE]
 >
->You can login to [Admin Console](https://adminconsole.adobe.com/enterprise/overview) directly or from Brand Portal.
-If you login to Admin Console directly, follow Steps 4-8 in the procedure below to add a user to a product profile.
+>You can login to [[!UICONTROL Admin Console]](https://adminconsole.adobe.com/enterprise/overview) directly or from [!DNL Brand Portal].
+If you login to [!UICONTROL Admin Console] directly, follow Steps 4-8 in the procedure below to add a user to a product profile.

-1. From the AEM toolbar at the top, click the Adobe logo to access administrative tools.
+1. From the [!DNL AEM] toolbar at the top, click the Adobe logo to access administrative tools.

    ![AEMLogo](assets/aemlogo.png)